Stylos: Multi-View 3D Stylization with Single-Forward Gaussian Splatting: Introduction

 We evaluate Stylos across different scenarios, including category-level transfer and cross-scene generalization.
 Our assessment spans challenging real-world benchmarks, where Stylos produces stylized renderings with high visual fidelity and consistent geometry, demonstrating robustness even in previously unseen environments.
 Our main contributions are threefold:

-\begin{itemize} \item We propose a shared-backbone design with two pathways: geometry predictions retain self-attention for geometric reasoning, while style is injected through global cross-attention to condition aesthetics. \item We introduce a voxel-based 3D style loss that aligns aggregated scene features with style statistics, enforcing cross-view coherence and geometry-aware stylization. \item We develop Stylos, a single-forward-pass pipeline for 3D style transfer from unposed inputs, scaling from a single to hundreds of views with a single style image, and achieving zero-shot generalization to unseen categories, scenes, and styles. \end{itemize}
+\begin{itemize} \item We propose a shared-backbone design with two pathways: geometry predictions retain self-attention for geometric reasoning, while style is injected through cross-attention. \item We introduce a voxel-level 3D style loss that aligns aggregated scene features with style statistics, enforcing cross-view coherence and geometry-aware stylization. \item We develop Stylos, a single-forward-pass pipeline for 3D style transfer from unposed inputs, scaling from a single to hundreds of views with a single style image, and achieving zero-shot generalization to unseen categories, scenes, and styles. \end{itemize}